 The pandemic has been tough on businesses, even more on startups.
 But it shouldn’t stop you from realizing your entrepreneurial dreams.
 Just taking the right approach can set up your new venture for success.

-Right now, survival should be your biggest concern because you will surely have lots of opportunities to grow in the future.
+Right now, pandemic survival should be your biggest concern because you will surely have lots of opportunities to grow in the future.
 Everything boils down to sustaining through this challenging phase.
 As a new entrepreneur, it might seem like a humongous task.
 But you can follow these pandemic survival lessons to build a strong startup with immense growth potential.

 Respond to evolving needs of the customers